3 Ways a Good Job Description Speeds Up the Sales Hiring Process

 Depending on the specific nature of the role, a very different skill set and personality will be an ideal fit for that particular role.

 There is also a general tendency to undersize the job, by not anticipating the changes that overall growth, increasing product sophistication and changing business processes (i.e. technological advances) will make to the responsibilities of any position, including Sales Reps.
 Such changes can take the form of increased volume expectations as businesses strive to survive in an increasingly competitive marketplace.
 The expectation of greater results usually implies a greater effort (more hours, more travel) and/or a very creative application of “working smarter” which is difficult to achieve.

 It is also often the case that products and services naturally become more complex over time.
 The Sales Rep may be expected to be well versed in multiple product lines and perhaps represent multiple company divisions.
 Pricing can become more complex as the organization struggles to address various niche markets and competitive threats.
 In addition, in a drive for greater efficiency, many organizations are constantly looking for new ways to automate internal processes, so that the Sales Rep’s environment is constantly changing in how they communicate with the rest of the organization and with prospective clients.

 Not everyone is suited to a rapidly changing environment; therefore the pace of change in your organization will determine how much emphasis you need to place on “not undersizing the job”, in terms of candidates’ ability to cope with this change.

-Getting the Job Description Right from the Beginning Makes Everything Easier
+Getting the Job Description Right from the Beginning of the Hiring Process Makes Everything Easier

-With all of the above in mind, it is wise to invest the time to develop a one to two page job description that clearly sets out the overall goal of the position, reporting relationships, key duties and key candidate requirements.
-This will go a long way in helping to narrow your search for the ideal Sales Rep for your situation.
+With all of the above in mind, it is wise to invest the time to develop a one- to two-page job description that clearly sets out the overall goal of the position, reporting relationships, key duties and key candidate requirements.
+This will go a long way in helping to narrow your search during the hiring process for the ideal Sales Rep for your situation.